The Difference Between a JSA and SWMS

 What is a JSA?

-A JSA is a form of risk assessment, which details step-by-step how a task is to be carried out safely.
+A JSA (Job Safety Analysis) is a form of risk assessment, that details step-by-step how a task is to be carried out safely.
 Sometimes the JSA is called a JSEA and includes environmental aspects as well.
 The name does not matter.

-Typically, JSAs have three main components, these include:
+Typically, JSAs have four main components, these include:

-3. Control Measures - Step-by-step instruction on how to safely carry out the task by controlling each identified hazard.
+Control Measures - Step-by-step instructions on how to safely carry out the task by controlling each identified hazard (the ‘DOs’)

 So, What is a SWMS?

-A SWMS also details, step-by-step, how a task is to be carried out safely.
+A SWMS (Safe Work Method Statement) also details, step-by-step, how a task is to be carried out safely.

-The difference between a JSA and a SWMS is that SWMS are prescribed for all High-Risk Construction Work (HRCW) under safety regulations in Australia.
+The difference between a JSA and a SWMS is that SWMS are prescribed for all High-Risk Construction Work (HRCW) under safety regulations in Australia and JSAs are good practice for physical work that is not HRCW.

 What is High-Risk Construction Work (HRCW)?

-HRCW are the 19 specific construction activities with the potential for serious harm, if the activity is not conducted safety.
+HRCW are the 19 specific construction activities with the potential for serious harm if the activity is not conducted safely.
 For example; trenching, asbestos work, working at height etc.

 Note: In Western Australia, SWMS must also include training and equipment.